NoahT0/IntroToGitHub/README.md

 # IntroToGitHub
-sion Control is a way to save different versions of your code throughout development.
+Version Control is a way to save different versions of your code throughout development.
 This is helpful if you ever need to revert back to a different version of the project if there is a problem in the current version.